How to Trace, Report Spoofed/Phishing Emails (With Example)

 How to View Email Headers

-Being able to view the full email headers depends on your email service or program (i.e., gmail or Thunderbird).
+Enabling the view of full email headers depends on your email service or program (i.e., gmail or Thunderbird).

-You can search Google to learn how to view full email headers for your specific instance because it is typically not enabled by default.
-For example: in Thunderbird, you can view full email headers by clicking View -> Headers -> All, then you can forward the message and it will show the full email headers and original email when making a complaint, then shut off the full headers.
+It is recommended to search Google to learn how to view full email headers for your specific instance, as it is typically not enabled by default.
+For example: in Thunderbird, you can view full email headers by clicking View -> Headers -> All, then you can forward the message and it will show the full email headers and original email all in one window.
+You can use the new composition to send your email complaint.
+I'll explain how to do that further down.

-Note that you MUST include the full email headers when emailing your complaint, otherwise the report will not be complete because the origin is missing and therefore you would be wasting your time filing such a complaint.
+Note that you MUST include the full email headers when emailing your complaint, otherwise the report will not be complete because the origin IP address is missing, and therefore you would be wasting your time.

 Email Header Example